Language selection

 Theme employee experience

-Planned Activity – Access to Wireless Peripherals.
+Planned activity for barrier – Access to Wireless Peripherals.
 Wireless peripherals are currently restricted within the Centre as a 'high security organization'.
 Disussion to be schedule with the IMIT Security Committee for an open dialogue on what opportunities may exist.

 Accomplishments in 2023: